Pages

 7/28/14

 As usual, my search yielded an overwhelming amount of new and amazing information about mushrooms.
-Including this ted-talk by Paul Stamets who, in the allotted 18 minutes outlines the extraordinary range, form, and frankly jaw-dropping histoire of these critical sentient fungi and six specific ways in which it could restore the health of the planet.
+Including this ted-talk by Paul Stamets who, outlines the extraordinary range, form, and incredible story of critical sentient fungi and the six specific ways in which it could restore the health of the planet.

-An article on BBC's website July 11 2015 about the "Wood Wide Web" can be read here.
+An article on BBC's website July 11 2015 about the "Wood Wide Web" here.
 It details many examples of mycorrhizae; communication between plants via mycellia.

 The article provides a link to a 5 min documentary on the work of Prof. Suzanne Simard, UBC Faculty of Forestry, who studies the underground communication network of trees;